mwmlln/shinju_select/README.md

   This behaviour was observed in the CI's walkthrough project of Boutique Ado but it appeared more obvious in my project as there was stock number displayed in the product detail page.
   When a shopper adds an item with quantity within the stock amount and goes back to the same product page and add more of the same item, bag item quantity can exceed the available stock.
   This is resolved by using if statement to set quantity limit to stock value.
-  To accomodate this workaround solution, incremented quantity is removed from toast message to avoid confusion.
+  As a workaround solution, incremented quantity is removed from toast message to avoid confusion.
   Ideally, logic should be put in place to subtract the stock number when the item is added in the bag also return the subtracted number back to the stock if purchase is cancelled.
 I simply did not have enough time and skillset to implement this logic in such short space of time for submission deadline.